Collecting Employer Information in Volunteer Registrations

 While these programs vary from one company to the next, it’s a good idea to become familiar with the types of programs you might see.
 Generally, these include:

-- Skills-based volunteerism — Opportunities that involve employees using their professional skills and expertise to support nonprofit organizations.
-This type of volunteerism provides access to high-quality professional services like marketing, legal, or IT that may otherwise not fit in the organization’s budget.
+• Skills-based volunteerism — Opportunities that involve employees using their professional skills and expertise to support nonprofit organizations.
+This type of volunteerism provides access to high-quality professional services, such as marketing, legal, or IT, that may otherwise not be within the organization’s budget.

 Each of these programs encourages employee involvement in the community and helps companies support charitable causes in meaningful ways.
 When you know where your volunteers (or donors!) work, you can identify individuals who may qualify for workplace volunteer programs like these.